 The 1960’s and 1970’s were complicated phases in the political history.
 In 1975 the communist government in Ethiopia nationalized land which, meant that people could no longer own land.
 In the 1980’s, “Ethiopia was a country defined by its famines, particularly between 1983-1985 when in excess of half a million people starved to death as a consequence of drought, crop failure and a brutal civil war (http://www.aljazeera.com/programmes/peopleandpower/2014/01/ethiopia-land-sale-20141289498158575.html).”

-When looking at Ethiopia today it is amazing that it became one of the fastest growing economics practically based on agriculture in Africa.
-The number of people in Ethiopia dying from starvation has decreased significantly.
-However, the places outside of the capital city Addis Abba, lack of food is still relevant.
+When looking at Ethiopia today it is amazing that it became one of the fastest growing economies specifically based on agriculture in Africa.
+The number of people in Ethiopia dying from starvation has decreased significantly however, there are places outside of the capital city Addis Abba that lack food.